 The Role of Babi in Egyptian Mythology

 Besides being the executioner, Babi was the god of virility.
 Most of his depictions show him with an erect phallus and uncontrollable sex and lust.
 There are some myths about the phallus of Babi.
-In one of these myths, his erected penis was the mast of the ferryboat of the underworld.
-Besides being the god of virility on earth, people also prayed for the deceased to have an active sexual life in the afterlife.
+In one of these myths, his erected penis was the mast of the ferryboat of the Underworld.
+Besides being the god of virility on earth, people also prayed to this god for their deceased relatives to have an active sexual life in the afterlife.

 Worship of Babi

 The central worship place of Babi was the city of Hermopolis.
-People worshipped Babi and other baboon gods in this city, asking them for their favor.
+People worshipped Babi and other baboon gods in this city, asking them for their favor and protection.

 Hermopolis had been the religious center where people worshipped the first baboon god, Hedjer.
-After they ousted Hedjer, the people of Hermopolis took Babi as their principal deity during the Old Kingdom of Ancient Egypt.
-Years later, Hermopolis would become the religious center where people worshipped the god of wisdom, Thoth.
+After they ousted Hedjer, the people of Hermopolis took Babi as their principal deity during the Old Kingdom of ancient Egypt.
+Years later, during the Roman rule, Hermopolis would become the religious center where people worshipped the god of wisdom, Thoth.

 Symbolism of Babi